-The COVID-19 pandemic has increased the need for contactless interactions in almost all public places, and air travel is no exception.
-Personal safety is of the utmost concern and more travelers expect contactless interactions such as kiosks than ever before.
+The COVID-19 pandemic increased the need for contactless interactions in almost all public places, and air travel is no exception.
+This means evens that travelers expect contactless interactions, such as those enabled by digital kiosks, than ever before.
 Today, we will discuss some of the benefits of airport kiosks and how they work to create a safer environment for both staff and travelers.

 An airport kiosk is a kiosk that allows visitors to check-in, print a boarding pass, check their bags and request seating changes, essentially automating most common tasks.
 In addition to these specific functions, airport kiosks can also provide the same benefits as traditional kiosks, including increased brand visibility, wayfinding functionality, news headlines, and public health messaging.

 The COVID-19 pandemic greatly altered much of how the world functions and has increased the need for contactless interactions.
 Although airport kiosks are not new, their roles are expanding in order to keep operations running smoothly while limiting health risks to both employees and travelers.

 Airport kiosks allow many common air travel-related tasks to be automated while providing convenience to the user and ultimately putting less strain on airport staff.
 These kiosks include software that presents information in a wide range of languages, making them easy to use for most travelers.
 They assist with air travel by allowing self-service flight check-in, boarding pass printing, baggage check, and luggage tag printing.
 Many also let travelers upgrade or make changes to their seats, make changes for same-day flights, and access benefits such as frequent flyer perks.